-1. Application Cover Sheet (1-page limit), which includes:
+- 1. Application Cover Sheet (1-page limit), which includes:

+- a.
+Applicant organization;

-a) Applicant name and contact information;
+- b.
+Applicant name and contact information;

-b) Applicant organization (must match registered name in Dun and Bradstreet Universal Numbering System (DUNS));

-c) Primary and alternate points of contact;

-d) Contact information for the primary and alternate points of contact, including address, phone number, and e-mail address;

-e) Project title;

-f) Geographic location of the proposed project;

-g) Amount of Federal funding requested;

-h) Amount and source(s) of matching funds provided;

-i) Requested award start date, which must be the first day of the month, end date, which must be the last day of the month, and an award period of either 12 or 18-months duration.
-Proposals may include an award start date no earlier than July 1, 2017;

-j) The specific priority or priorities (see Section I(B)) that the proposal will address.
-If the proposal addresses more than one priority, the applicant must list the priority that most closely reflects the overall objective of the proposal, followed by additional priorities; and k) Application summary - a brief, one-paragraph description of the application including an overview of the types of activities that are proposed for funding.

-2. Project Summary (1-page limit) describing:

-a.
-Status and magnitude of the issue(s) in the jurisdiction where the project will occur and recent actions undertaken to address the issue(s);

-b.
-A description of how the project proposes to address the issue;

-c.
-The partners that will be involved in the project;

-d.
-A summary of the specific tasks to be accomplished and the proposed approach;

-e.
-Expected outcomes of the proposed work; and
+- c.
+Primary and co-investigators with contact information for the primary and alternate points of contact, including address, phone number, and e-mail address; - d.
+Recipient DUNs number (must match application information in SAM.gov) - e.
+Project title; - f.
+Geographic location of the proposed project; - g.
+Amount of Federal funding requested; - h.
+Amount of matching funds provided and source of the matching funds; - i.
+Requested award start date, which needs to be the first day of the month, end date, which needs to be the last day of the month with an award period of either 12 or 18-months duration.
+Proposals may include an award start date no earlier than August 1, 2018; - j.
+The specific priority or priorities (see Section I(B)) that the proposal will address.
+If the proposal addresses more than one priority, the applicant must list the priority that most closely reflects the overall objective of the proposal, followed by additional priorities; and k.
+Application summary a brief, one-paragraph description of the application including an overview of the types of activities that are proposed for funding. - 2.
+Project Summary (1-page limit) describing: - a.
+Status and magnitude of the issue(s) in the jurisdiction where the project will occur and recent actions undertaken to address the issue(s); - b.
+A description of how the project proposes to address the issue; - c.
+The partners that will be involved in the project; - d.
+A summary of the specific tasks to be accomplished and the proposed approach; - e.
+Expected outcomes of the proposed work; and - f.

-f.
 A description of how performance will be evaluated.